 If you’re not into freefalling, why not fly instead?
-Operating out of the Canada Aviation and Space Museum, Ottawa Biplane Adventures offers exciting flights in an authentic WWII-era WACO UPF-7 biplane circa 1939.
+Operating out of the Canada Aviation and Space Museum, Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures) offers exciting flights in an authentic WWII-era WACO UPF-7 biplane circa 1939.
 Put on some vintage goggles – a perfect selfie opportunity – step into the open-cockpit aircraft, and get ready for a blast from the past.
 As the pilot flies the plane and the wind blows through your hair, you can enjoy beautiful views of the Ottawa River, downtown Ottawa as well as the iconic Parliament Hill.
 The biplane can take two passengers per flight.

 Jetski on the Ottawa River